 One topic that comes up pretty regularly in my work is the use of pro and college team logos by high schools, usually without permission.
 Many people seem okay with this practice, which I find very surprising.

 Why?
 For starters, we’re all told at a very early age that we shouldn’t take things that don’t belong to us.
 Poaching another team’s intellectual property is unethical at best, illegal at worst.

 More importantly, at least from my perspective, using another team’s logo is lazy and uncreative.
 Wouldn’t it be better for the school to come up with its own unique mark?
 High school sports are often a point of local pride and unity, so why would you want to rally around a second-hand logo (especially if lots of other schools are also using it)?
 It makes no sense to me.

 Even worse, this lazy, uncreative, and unethical approach sets a terrible example for the students at the school.
 They should be learning to be proud of something that is uniquely theirs, and instead they’re learning that it’s okay to take something that doesn’t belong to them.
 They’re also learning that creative work has no particular value, because anyone can just take it and repurpose it however they choose.
 (As a creative professional myself, I’m particularly sensitive to that one.)

 I often hear many of the same responses to my position on this topic.
 Let’s go over them one by one:

 I don’t see what the big deal is.
 Lots of high schools use pro or college logos.

 They sure do!
-But that doesn’t make it right.
-(Also, there are even more high schools that don’t poach other teams’ logos.)
+But just because lots of people do something, that doesn’t automatically make it right.
+Lots of people cheat on their taxes, too — should we teach that in high school?
+(Also, and more importantly, while it’s true that many high schools engage in logo poaching, there are even more high schools that don’t poach other teams’ logos.)